-Perhaps because logo design is becoming underrated due to accessibility, cheap logo maker apps are confusing people into thinking that logos are no longer important, and they are becoming unaware of the value that a good logo brings to their business.
+Perhaps because logo design is becoming underrated due to accessibility, logo creator online free apps are confusing people into thinking that logos are no longer important, and they are becoming unaware of the value that a good logo brings to their business.

 Here are the reasons why your logo should not cost less than $200: